mdn/content/files/en-us/web/api/window/index.md

 - {{domxref("origin", "Window.origin")}} {{ReadOnlyInline}}
   - : Returns the global object's origin, serialized as a string.
 - {{domxref("Window.originAgentCluster")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : Returns true if this window belongs to an agent cluster which is origin-keyed.
+  - : Returns `true` if this window belongs to an origin-keyed agent cluster.
 - {{domxref("Window.outerHeight")}} {{ReadOnlyInline}}
   - : Gets the height of the outside of the browser window.
 - {{domxref("Window.outerWidth")}} {{ReadOnlyInline}}